macitpros/wm-silnite/README.md

 **Preference Pane**
 * _Frequency to check for updates_
   * Sets how often a full run will be done.
-Less often helps with reducing bandwith and speeds up regular reporting.
+More time between full checks will help speed up regular Watchman Monitoring reporting.

 * _Unable to check for updates attempts_
-  * If `silnite` is unable to check for updates due to connection failure, an information warning will be generated (no tickets/emails) in your Watchman Monitoring dashboard.
-If the number of attempts exceeds this number an alert (ticket/email) will be generated.
+  * If `silnite` is unable to check for updates due to a connection failure, an informational warning will be generated (no tickets/emails) in your Watchman Monitoring dashboard.
+If the number of attempts exceeds this number, an alert (ticket/email) will be generated.

 ![screenshot_1069](https://user-images.githubusercontent.com/17754199/64067360-fe427780-cbec-11e9-9725-9d68cdffc0ec.png)